 Reinsurance is used to manage insurance risk.
 This does not, however, discharge the company's liability as primary insurer.
 If a reinsurer fails to pay a claim for any reason, the company remains liable for the payment to the policyholder.
-The creditworthiness of reinsurers is monitored on a regular basis by reviewing their financial strength and prior to finalisation of any contract.
-The company's policy is to only contract reinsurers with a minimum rating of A-.
+The creditworthiness of reinsurers is monitored by reviewing their financial strength on a regular basis and prior to finalisation of any contract.
+The company's appetite is to only contract reinsurers with a minimum rating of A-.